Dreaming in Code

 Software is Hard

-Often in computing, we discuss "executables", "applications", and "programs" with variance, and clearly defining these abstract concepts in such minutiae may be the same defiance "programmers" face when speaking with machines.
-The "execution" and in-so-far-as defined from Merriam-Webster: "1: to carry out fully : put completely into effect" was a recent topic of interest with a colleague of mine.
-We were attempting to define "execution" or the performance of the program, and I may be paraphrasing on his behalf, the feeling of accomplishment and pride that occurs when it's executed to perfection.
+Often in computing, we discuss "executables," "applications," and "programs" with variance, and clearly defining these abstract concepts in such minutiae may be the same defiance "programmers" face when speaking with machines.
+The "execution" and in-so-far-as defined by Merriam-Webster: "1: to carry out fully: put completely into effect" was a recent topic of interest with a colleague.
+We were attempting to define "execution" or the program's performance.
+I may be paraphrasing on his behalf, but we decided it's relative to the feeling of accomplishment and pride that occurs when executed to perfection.

+Rosenberg stuck in my prototypical software developer's mind.
 As a teenager, this lit countless metaphorical beacons in the technical realm.
-It sparked an interest in Version Control, Test-Driven Design, and led to my installing more than the Ubuntu distro because of these tendrils Rosenberg stuck in my prototypical software developer's mind.
+It sparked an interest in Version Control, Test-Driven Design and led to my installing more than the Ubuntu distro because of these tendrils.

-After each re-read of "Dreaming in Code" I'm left with a sense of wanting.
-Many of Chandler's goals have been fulfilled in other ways, the core of it remains in the ether and never realized to perfection.
+After each re-read of "Dreaming in Code," I'm left with a sense of wanting.
+Many of Chandler's goals have been fulfilled in other ways, but the core of it remains in the ether and never realized to perfection.

 In planning my project I had failed to take into account Hofstadter's Law, the recursive principle to which Douglas Hofstadter attached his name: It always takes longer than you expect, even when you take into account Hofstadter's Law.
 This strange loop seemed to define the essence of software time.
 Now I was stuck in it myself.
 After three years, Chandler was beginning to become a somewhat usable, though incomplete, calendar program.
 But I could not say with any confidence how much longer it would take for the project to deliver something like its original promise.
 OSAF's managers had a plan that involved four more "dot releases" over roughly two more years to arrive at a 1.0 version of the program—but the shape and scope of that program remained open to further revision and course correction.